help-me-mom/ng-mocks/README.md

 describe('TestToken', () => {
   ngMocks.faster();

-  // Because we want to test the service, we pass it as the first
+  // Because we want to test the tokens, we pass them in .keep in
-  // parameter of MockBuilder.
-To correctly satisfy its initialization
+  // the chain on MockBuilder.
+To correctly satisfy their
-  // we need to pass its module as the second parameter. beforeEach(() =>
+  // initialization we need to pass its module as the second
-    MockBuilder(TargetModule)
+  // parameter.
+  beforeEach(() =>
+    MockBuilder()
+      .mock(TargetModule)
       .keep(TOKEN_CLASS)
       .keep(TOKEN_EXISTING)
       .keep(TOKEN_FACTORY)